 “Getting what you want from others without infringing upon their rights.”

-This course will explore the whole subject of assertiveness and see whether this definition is a useful one.
+This workshop will explore the whole subject of assertiveness and see whether this definition is a useful one.

 By participating in this course you will be able to: